 - US Bureau of Labor & Statistics- click on Publications tab at top of home page, and then click on Occupational Outlook Handbook bls.gov /

-At the RESEA Review, we will ask you to register for a future workshop or return visit to the career center, sometime after your RESEA Review.
+At the RESEA review, you will need to register for a future workshop or virtual return visit to the career center.